coolsamson7/aspyx/README.md

         ...

-# this class will register all - specifically decorated - classes and factories in the own module
+# this class will discover and manage all - specifically decorated - classes and factories that are part of the own module
-# In this case Foo and Bar

 @environment()
 class SampleEnvironment: